kurator-dev/kurator/docs/content/en/docs/cluster-operator/vms-cluster-lifecycle.md

 ---
-title: " Lifecycle management of cluster on VMs "
+title: "Lifecycle management of cluster on VMs"
 linkTitle: "Lifecycle management of cluster on VMs"
 weight: 20
 description: >